 “32,000 study subjects were asked to classify 125 traits as masculine, feminine, or neutral.
 Another 32,000 were asked to rate the importance of the traits to effective leadership.
 ‘Feminine’ traits were more likely to be strongly linked to leadership.” —Inc. 2013-06

 In our institutions and our markets, women are often a minority in the hierarchies, but in a T+I+M+N world, women are over 50% and there is little hierarchy.
 Our future is likely to be networked and feminine.

-—If you like this post, consider buying a cup of coffee.
+—If you like this post, consider joining the coffee club.